mcoria/chesstango/README.md

     - ChessBuilderGame
 - Director: Board.constructBoardRepresentation() is the director method

-### Abstract Factory
-Abstract Factory pattern examples:

-MoveFactory class declares the interface.
-MoveFactoryBlack and MoveFactoryWhite are two different implementations.

 ## Structural Patterns
-- Decorator
 - Facade
 - Proxy

-Facade pattern is implemented by [Game](src/main/java/net/chesstango/Game.java) class.
+Facade pattern is implemented by [GameImp](board/src/main/java/net/chesstango/board/GameImp.java) class.

-Decorator pattern is implemented by [MoveDecorator](src/main/java/net/chesstango/moves/imp/MoveDecorator.java) class, this abstract class declares a reference to concrete Move being decorated.

 Proxy pattern is implemented by ChessPositionReader as access control interface to underlying implementation classes.
 Game and ChessPosition implements this interface, Game forwards all requests to ChessPosition class for actual implementation.
 MoveGenaratorWithCacheProxy implements a cache proxy.
+Another example is MoveGeneratorWithCacheProxy.

 ## Behavioral Patterns
 - Template method